statiagov/gesmew/guides/content/developer/core/shipments.md

 * DHL
 * US postal service

-and your products can be classified into 3 Shipping Categories:
+and your establishments can be classified into 3 Shipping Categories:

 * Light
 * Regular